Advertisement

 The Non-Elderly Disabled Section 8 Housing Choice Voucher waiting list last accepted applications from April 15, 2024, until May 30, 2024, for non-elderly (ages 18-61) individuals with a verifiable disability, and is currently closed with no notice of reopening.

 The waiting list is currently closed.
-This program is for non-elderly (18-61) and disabled individuals.
-Selection is a lottery-based process.
+This program is for non-elderly (18-61) individuals with a verifiable disability.
+Selected applicants were placed by random lottery by order of preferences.

 This program is for non-elderly (18-61) and disabled individuals, with selection determined by a lottery-based process.